- WHERE TO YELLOW JACKETS NEST?

 - YELLOW JACKET BIOLOGY

-- YELLOW JACKETS ON THE SIDE OF YOUR HOUSE
+- HOW TO TREAT YELLOW JACKETS IN THE SIDE OF YOUR HOUSE

 - CONTACT US

 Yellow Jackets are small, yellow and black wasps which are a constant nuisance to people during the summer and fall.
 At this time their nests will peak and conflict with man will surely arise.
 Yellow Jackets routinely send people to the hospital because they’re quick to sting and will do so in great numbers.
 Anaphylactic shock is commonly caused by this pest so be aware of local nests so you can keep a safe distance away.
 This article will detail basic yellow jacket biology and then offer details on how to control a local nest using the best products available for the job.